muzami1ali/muzami1ali/README.md

 ### About Me

-I'm a second-year student at King's College London studying Computer Science.<!-- I'm currently working on [**BookingApp**](https://github.com/TomHurford/TeamTeam-BookingApp).--> I am always eager to learn new things and collaborate on exciting projects.
+I'm a third-year student at King's College London studying Computer Science.<!-- I'm currently working on [**BookingApp**](https://github.com/TomHurford/TeamTeam-BookingApp).--> I am always eager to learn new things and collaborate on exciting projects.

 <table>
   <thead>